Preventive Health Check

 €89,00 Free Shipping

-What is the Corporate Health Check?
+What is the Preventive Health Check?

-The Corporate Health Check is a finger prick test that measures cholesterol and lipid levels, blood sugar, vitamin D, and vitamin B12 from home.
+The Preventive Health Check is a finger prick test that measures cholesterol and lipid levels, blood sugar, vitamin D, and vitamin B12 from home.
 Simply collect your sample and mail it to our certified laboratory for analysis.
 Your test results will be available within a matter of days.
 It couldn’t be easier!

 The results of this test measure key biomarkers related to blood sugar, cholesterol, and vitamin levels.
 This can help you assess risk of certain diseases or make certain health and lifestyle changes if needed.
 You will receive a detailed explanation of your test results along with a printable laboratory report that can be taken to your GP if needed.
 Homed-IQ’s medical support staff are also happy to answer any questions related to your test results.